-The Table 5 presents a detailed analysis of profit distribution across different cost structures.
-At Cost A2 + FL, it is noteworthy that profits exceeded 30 per centinsix out of six instances in Punjab, indicating a strong performance with no observed losses during the evaluation period.
-In contrast, at Cost C2, the results showed a more varied outcome: profits fell below the 30 per cent threshold in a single time, while in fiveinstances profits exceeded 30 per cent and no losses occurred.
-The situation at Cost C3 was less favourable, withprofits less than 30 per cent recorded four times out of 6 evaluations.
-In the case of Uttar Pradesh at A2 + FL, it is noteworthy that profits exceeded 30 per cent in three out of six instances, indicating a moderate performance with no observed losses during the evaluation period.
-In contrast, at Cost C2, the results showed a more varied outcome: profits fell below the 30 per cent threshold at onetime, while instances of profits exceeding 30 per cent in one time and at four instances losses occurred.
-The situation at Cost C3 was less favourable, with losses recorded four times out of six evaluations.
+Table 5 presents a detailed analysis of profit distribution across different cost structures.
+At Cost A_2 + FL, it is noteworthy that profits exceeded 30 per centinsix out of six instances in Punjab, indicating a strong performance with no observed losses during the evaluation period.
+In contrast, at Cost C_2 , the results showed a more varied outcome: profits fell below the 30 per cent threshold in a single time, while in fiveinstances profits exceeded 30 per cent and no losses occurred.
+The situation at Cost C_3 was less favourable, with losses recorded out of 6 evaluations.
+In the case of Uttar Pradesh at A_2 + FL, it is noteworthy that profits exceeded 30 per cent in three out of six instances, indicating a moderate performance with no observed losses during the evaluation period.
+In contrast, at Cost C_2 , the results showed a more varied outcome: profits fell below the 30 per cent threshold at one time, while instances of profits exceeding 30 per cent in one time and at four instances losses occurred.
+The situation at Cost C_3 was less favourable, with losses recorded four times out of six evaluations.